Choosing the right WordPress hosting account is critical to the success of your self-hosted WordPress blog.

 Don’t be embarrassed if this is you, because it is a very common misconception.

-For people that want to make money from blogging, self-hosted WordPress tends to be the better choice of blogging platform.
+If you want to make money from blogging, self-hosted WordPress is the way to go.

 WordPress Hosting is NOT Set It and Forget It